Double Vision

 But that night at work, The Double was back.

 Someone had bought in a tray of muffins in to cheer The Double up and he only took one and left the rest in the break room to share around.
-Will was furious.
+Lim was furious.

 He paced around the empty room, grabbing a muffin roughly from the tray and peering into it as a symbol for all of the relentless injustices of the world.
 He raised the arrogant muffin to his lips and slowly took a bite.
 He felt a rush of power, forcing its helpless flesh between two pounding jaws, grinding it maliciously against the roof of his mouth with a fierce flick of his arid tongue.
 He savoured the destruction.